prathikshetty2002/S.H.I.E.L.D/README.md

-# S.H.E.I.L.D: To make you Beware of your surrounding
+# S.H.I.E.L.D: To make you Beware of your surrounding
-The main aim of th S.H.E.I.L.D is to safeguard the individual and also make them aware about the abnormal or critical situation in the surrounding.
+The main aim of the S.H.I.E.L.D is to safeguard the individual and also make them aware about the abnormal or critical situation in the surrounding.
 So, that they should take the course of action according to that.
 An emergency guide to help you to reach out for help and safeguard 🏡

-S.H.E.I.L.D provides a community which helps other by sharing/reporting the uncertain behaviour or sitatuion.
+S.H.I.E.L.D provides a community which helps other by sharing/reporting the uncertain behaviour or sitatuion.
 Reporting done by any individual seems to be as an announcement to all the people nearby 📣 (around 2 km radius)